apisnetworks/cp-proxy/README.md

 Control panel reverse proxy

 ## Usage
-cp-proxy is a reverse proxy that allows coordination between multiple, similar applications (*control panels*) in which the application will push a request to another server via 307 redirect to another server if the account resides elsewhere.
+cp-proxy is a reverse proxy that allows coordination between multiple, similar applications (chiefly, *control panels* in this case) in which the application will push a request to another server via 307 redirect to another server if the account resides elsewhere. cp-proxy doubles as a simple method of upgrading normal, unencrypted HTTP sessions to HTTPS by placing a performant SSL terminator, like nginx, in front of the proxy.

 ## Configuration
-**DEFAULT_TARGET**: initial URL that is fetched, this should be a login portal **PORT**: port on which cp-proxy listens
+**DEFAULT_TARGET**: initial URL that is fetched, this should be a login portal<br/>
+**PORT**: port on which cp-proxy listens

 ## Server layout